hungnguyen88/p4-QiQ/basic_qiq/README.md

-# Implementing Basic Forwarding
+# Implementing Basic QiQ

 ## Introduction

-The objective of this exercise is to write a P4 program that implements basic forwarding.
-To keep things simple, we will just implement forwarding for IPv4.
+The objective of this exercise is to write a P4 program that implements basic QiQ.

 With IPv4 forwarding, the switch must perform the following actions for every packet: (i) update the source and destination MAC addresses,